 Thinking about living in Massachusetts?
-As one of the top five most expensive states in the U.S., finding affordable housing in the Bay State can be tricky.
-But if you’re willing to look outside of the Boston metro, finding an affordable place to live gets a lot easier.
-Whether you’re hoping to rent or buy a home, check out these cheapest places to live in Massachusetts!
+As one of the most expensive states in the U.S., finding affordable housing in the Bay State can be tricky.
+But if you’re willing to look outside of the Boston metro, your chances of finding a more affordable place get a lot easier!
+Whether you’re hoping to rent or buy a home, check out these five most affordable places to live in Massachusetts!

 - Population: 5,412